raymondbutcher/pretf/docs/tutorial/dynamic-resources.md

 ## The 'for' statement

 Unlike Terraform, Python (and by extension Pretf) supports 'for loops'.
 Normally, we might write the same Terraform code multiple times, with slight differences in the resource name and/or arguments.
 With Pretf, we can use a 'for loop'.

-## The 'f-string' literal

-If you are not familiar with the syntax of `f"resource.random_integer.{name}"` in the above code, then read about [Python f-strings](https://www.python.org/dev/peps/pep-0498/) introduced in Python 3.6.
-Normally we might write it as `"resource.random_integer.{}".format(name)` or `"resource.random_integer.%s" % name`.
-Instead, we can use f-strings to directly reference the `name` variable inside the string where its value should be used.

 ## Why not use 'count'?